magwenelab/WeavePop/README.md

 Learn more about the execution options in the Wiki pages [Basic usage](https://github.com/magwenelab/DiversityPipeline/wiki/Basic-usage), [Execution profiles](https://github.com/magwenelab/DiversityPipeline/wiki/Execution-profiles) and [Working with multiple projects and runs](https://github.com/magwenelab/DiversityPipeline/wiki/Working-with-multiple-projects-and-runs).

 ## Output

+The output will be generated in the `results/` directory by default.
+Check the Wiki [Working with multiple projects and runs](https://github.com/magwenelab/DiversityPipeline/wiki/Working-with-multiple-projects-and-runs). for more information.

 Here is a list of the most relevant output, to see the full list and know which module produces each file go to the [Output Wiki](https://github.com/magwenelab/DiversityPipeline/wiki/Output).